 Unplug your power supply and leave it alone until you can replace it.

-5. Fan turns on but nothing else
+5. The fans turns on, but nothing else

 Make sure that all the wires are correctly connected and aren’t damaged.
 Check for any sorts of issues, like exposed wires or cracks.